Valentin-Metz/writeup_apparmor/readme.md

 [![solve](img/solve.png)](leak.cpp)

 Instead of exiting the program as planned, this calls the `aa_change_hat()` function.\
-This works, because we are now part of the trusted `measure` process context, and therefore executing from the same source binary path.
+This works, because we are now part of the trusted `measure` process, and therefore executing from the same source binary path.

 After changing security profile, we are allowed to read the content of the secret `/opt/tpch/sf1/customer1.tbl` dataset.
 As we are not allowed to print while in this profile, we have to save its content to an internal buffer.
 We then swap the back the security profile and print to `stderr`, successfully leaking the secret dataset.

+The issue has been reported responsibly and is fixed in the latest version.